zeljkoobrenovic/grounded-architecture/_posts/2022-03-01-grounded-architecture.markdown

 </style>

 <br>
-In this section of the book, I will introduce the **Grounded Architecture** framework—my practical approach to establishing an effective and scalable architecture practice within complex organizations.
+Architecture becomes weak when it is disconnected from the people, systems, and decisions it is supposed to help.
+In complex organizations, that disconnection is not a small flaw.
+It is often the reason architecture turns into process theater, document production, or central bottlenecking.

+The **Grounded Architecture** framework is my answer to that problem.
+It is a practical approach to building an architecture practice that stays embedded in the organization and can still operate effectively at scale.
+This is the structural core of the book.
+The later chapters on skills, human complexity, strategy, and adjacent disciplines all build on these foundations.

-I chose the name *Grounded Architecture* intentionally.
-It highlights the need to **avoid creating an "ivory tower" architecture practice**—one that is disconnected from the daily realities of the business.
-In a [fast-moving, global, and diverse environment](context), such disconnection is not only inefficient but also dangerous.
+I chose the name *Grounded Architecture* deliberately.
+It reflects the need to avoid an **"ivory tower" architecture practice** that is disconnected from the realities of the business.
+In a [fast-moving, global, and diverse environment](context), that kind of detachment is not just inefficient; it is risky.

-The Grounded Architecture framework is designed as a **pragmatic and adaptive solution**.
-Its aim is to keep architecture deeply **rooted in the organization**, prioritizing **people's interactions** and **real-time data** over rigid processes and cumbersome tools.
-The goal is to **embed architecture across all levels and parts of the organization**, serving as an antidote to traditional, top-down approaches that often fail to make a meaningful impact.
+The framework is designed to be **pragmatic and adaptive**.
+Its purpose is to keep architecture **embedded in the organization**, prioritizing **human interaction** and **real-time data** over rigid processes and heavy tooling.
+The goal is to make architecture relevant across all levels of the organization rather than confining it to a central function.
+In other words, this section explains what must be in place before architecture can reliably influence decisions at scale.

 ![](assets/images/grounded-architecture-foundations.png)
 **Figure 1:** *The Grounded Architecture framework: the foundations.*